 Boost is a repository of C++ libraries and Boost.Python is one of those libraries which provides a concise interface for binding C++ classes and functions to Python.
 The amazing part of the Boost.Python approach is that it works entirely in pure C++ without introducing a new syntax.
 Many users of C++ report that Boost.Python makes it possible to combine the best of both worlds in a seamless fashion.
-I have not used Boost.Python because I am not a big user of C++ and using Boost to wrap simple C-subroutines is usually over-kill.
-It's primary purpose is to make C++ classes available in Python.
+Using Boost to wrap simple C-subroutines is usually over-kill.
+Its primary purpose is to make C++ classes available in Python.
 So, if you have a set of C++ classes that need to be integrated cleanly into Python, consider learning about and using Boost.Python.